srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 ### Visual framework

 no framework == 0 marks (even if it looks nice).

+It is possible to use a visual framework and gain full marks for this section.
+You could create a stub client html structure that does pass the client tests but still uses a visual framework with the criteria below.

 * Tutor verified (5 marks)
     * Navbar/Title (1 mark)